 Schultz’s work delves into personal history, family, the city, and immigrant and Jewish experience.
-In Failure, Schultz wrote of his father, the son of Lithuanian immigrants, who attempted a series of unforgettable and unsuccessful business ventures when Shultz was growing up, ultimately leaving his son and wife in impoverished circumstances at the time of his early death.
+In Failure, Schultz wrote of his father, the son of Lithuanian immigrants, who attempted a series of unforgettable and unsuccessful business ventures when Schultz was growing up, ultimately leaving his son and wife in impoverished circumstances at the time of his early death.
 Schultz has observed in interviews that it took him many years to write about his father with honesty.

 At the Writers Studio, Schultz conducts writing workshops that practice the imitation of particular masters’ styles and stress the importance of arriving at particular subjects a writer needs to confront.
 Before founding the Writers Studio, Schultz directed New York University’s graduate program in creative writing.